AnantharamanLab/CheckAMG/README.md

                         potential auxiliary gene as viral and not host sequence contamination (0.0-10.0) (default: 10.0).
   -H, --use_hallmark, --no-use_hallmark
-                        Use viral hallmark gene annotations instead of V-scores when chekcing flanking regions of potential auxiliary genes for viral verification (default: False).
+                        Use viral hallmark gene annotations instead of V-scores when checking flanking regions of potential auxiliary genes for viral verification (default: False).
   -t THREADS, --threads THREADS